onsi/ginkgo/index.md

 layout: default
 title: Ginkgo
 ---
-# Ginkgo: a BDD Testing Framework for Golang

 [Ginkgo](http://github.com/onsi/ginkgo) is a BDD-style Golang testing framework built to help you efficiently write expressive and comprehensive tests.
 It is best paired with the [Gomega](http://github.com/onsi/gomega) matcher library but is designed to be matcher-agnostic.

 These docs are written assuming you'll be using Gomega with Ginkgo.
 They also assume you know your way around Go and have a good mental model for how Go organizes packages under `$GOPATH`.